Introduction to Biomedical Informatics and Artificial Intelligence

 1. A 10-unit Web-based component that is provided through readings, voice-over-Powerpoint lectures, interactive discussion, and self-assessment tests.

-2. An optional one-day in-person session that brings attendees together to integrate the material, allow presentation of course projects, and meet leaders in the field as well as other students.
+2. An optional half-day in-person session that brings attendees together to integrate the material, allow presentation of course projects, and meet leaders in the field as well as other students.

-The course is an adaptation of the on-line Introduction to Biomedical and Health Informatics class currently taught in the OHSU biomedical informatics education program.
+The course is an adaptation of the on-line Introduction to Biomedical Informatics and Artificial Intelligence class currently taught in the OHSU biomedical informatics education program.
 This survey course provides a broad overview of the field, highlighting the key issues and challenges for the field.
-The course is taught in a completely asynchronous manner, i.e., there are no "scheduled" classes.
+The course is taught in an asynchronous manner, i.e., there are no "scheduled" classes.
 However, students must keep up with the course materials so they can benefit from the interactive discussion with faculty and other students.
 The course uses the following teaching modalities:

-The on-line part of the course is accessed via the Sakai course delivery tool.
+The on-line part of the course is accessed via the Sakai learning management system.
 At the onset of the course, each student is provided a login and password by the OHSU distance learning staff, who also provide technical support for the course.
 Students are expected to keep up with the materials each week and participate in ongoing discussion.
 They should anticipate spending 4-8 hours per unit on the course.
 All on-line activities are asynchronous, so there is no specified time that a student must be on-line.

 OHSU 10x10 participants have the option of attending the in-person session associated with any AMIA meeting within one year of their taking the class and not just the session that occurs at the end of the offering in which they are enrolled.